 - Difficulty focusing without your Adderall prescription

 If you’ve read through this list and suspect you may be at risk for Adderall addiction, speak with your healthcare provider about your options for reducing your dose or getting treatment for your addiction.
-There are many options available to you to help you take control of your life again.
+Many options are available to help you take control of your life again.

 Adderall withdrawal symptoms occur when you stop taking the drug or significantly lower your dosage.
 This is because your body has to go through the process of readjusting to functioning without it.
-In most cases, these symptoms appear within the first few days of stopping the drug.
+Usually, these symptoms appear within the first few days of stopping the drug.